Buying a new car

-If you buy your new car from a dealer (car showrooms, etc.), then it is the dealer's responsibility to register the vehicle and pay the tax before giving it to you.
+When you buy your new car from a dealer (for example, car showrooms), it is the dealer's responsibility to register the vehicle and pay the required tax before giving it to you.

 The vehicle registration certificate for your car is issued by the Department of Transport, Tourism and Sport.
 This will be posted out to you after you have applied to your local motor tax office to pay motor tax on your vehicle.